 Curl has the ability to read and write cookie files that use the same file format that Netscape and Mozilla once used.
 It is a convenient way to share cookies between scripts or invokes.
 The --cookie (-b) switch automatically detects if a given file is such a cookie file and parses it, and by using the --cookie-jar (-c) option you'll make curl write a new cookie file at the end of an operation:

 curl --cookie cookies.txt --cookie-jar newcookies.txt http://www.example.com

 10.1 HTTPS is HTTP secure

 There are a few ways to do secure HTTP transfers.
-The by far most common protocol for doing this is what is generally known as HTTPS, HTTP over SSL.
+By far the most common protocol for doing this is what is generally known as HTTPS, HTTP over SSL.
 SSL encrypts all the data that is sent and received over the network and thus makes it harder for attackers to spy on sensitive information.